genielab/genielab.github.io/_posts/2019-04-16-got_survival_analysis.md

 Tyrion Lannister      0.731425
 ```

 ## Disclaimer & Code
 Please note that the results published in this case study are solely based on my data analysis and the code I wrote.
+As GoT has full of twists and surprises, these predictions may not hold good in certain scenarios, this blog is just to be used for
-I would strongly recommend you to use this analysis for educational purposes only but do not use this to base any of your decisions or
+educational purpose only but not to make any solid conclusion.
-make any conclusions.
-Please validate from your sources when possible.
 If you find any error in the analysis, please feel free to bring it to my notice.
 Also, please feel free to express any concerns or
 send in any questions or comments.

 All the code used in this analysis can be downloaded from this [github repository](https://github.com/genielab/got_survival_analysis){:target="_blank"}